imgix/imgix-python/README.md

 # http://demos.imgix.net/bridge.png?h=100&w=100
 ```

-For HTTPS support, simply specify the HTTPS flag like so:
+For HTTPS support, specify the HTTPS flag like so:

 ``` python
 import imgix